cnguy/kayn/README.md

 k.getCurrentGame({ name: 'Fràe', region: REGIONS.OCEANIA }, rprint)

 /*
-    Currently promises are bugged for these type of chained requests since I don't fully understand them yet.
+    WARNING: Currently promises are bugged for these type of chained requests since I don't fully understand them yet.
 You'll have to chain for promises still.
 */